UNIT & DEPARTMENT: Student Community & Leadership Development

 Education & Experience:

 Applicants must be current York undergraduate students.
-Preference will be given to applicants with a proven track record of demonstrated leadership, as well as a genuine interest in and comprehensive knowledge of various career and leadership topics, social justice, and the ways in which we can reflect current world events in programming; an intermediate knowledge of Microsoft Word, PowerPoint and Excel are strongly recommended, as well as experience using Photoshop and design programs such as Canva.
+Preference will be given to applicants with a proven track record of demonstrated leadership, as well as a genuine interest in and comprehensive knowledge of various equity and leadership topics, social justice, and the ways in which we can reflect current world events in programming; an intermediate knowledge of Microsoft Word, PowerPoint and Excel are strongly recommended.
 Incumbent must also have strong research & presentation skills.

 Skills and Qualifications: